wp-plugins/mailin/readme.txt

 == Description ==

-SendinBlue Subscribe Form And WP SMTP let's you easily send emails from your WordPress blog using SendinBlue SMTP and easily add a subscribe form to your site.
+SendinBlue Subscribe Form And WP SMTP lets you easily send emails from your WordPress blog using SendinBlue SMTP and easily add a subscribe form to your site.

 = SendinBlue Subscribe Form And WP SMTP Features =

-* Send email using a SMTP sever.
+* Send email using a SMTP server.
 * You can easily add a subscribe widget and all the contacts are sent to the proper list in your SendinBlue account
-* Securely deliver emails to your recipients and don't worry regarding your IP reputation
+* Securely deliver emails to your recipients inbox and don't worry regarding your IP reputation

 = SendinBlue Subscribe Form And WP SMTP Plugin Configuration =